-- To qualify for the Leading NZ Jumping Stallion the horse must be a Stallion. - 2.2.
-The ESNZ Papers ('IP') must be completed, and the breeding must be completed with Sire, Dam and Sire of Dam as a minimum. - 2.3.
-No points will be given to any horse where the person responsible does not provide proof of age and/or breeding records as per 2.2 above.
+- 2.1.
+To qualify for the Leading NZ Jumping Stallion the horse must be a Stallion. - The ESNZ Papers ('IP') must be completed and duplicate the Breed Society/Studbook IP.
+Refer Annex 11 Article 7.2.3.
+To be implemented 1 August 2028. - 2.3.
+No points, prize money or placings will be given to any horse where the person responsible does not provide proof of age and/or breeding records as per 2.2 above.